jsmreese/moment-duration-format/README.md

 // or don't trim at all
 ```

-See the test cases and the default options for more thorough option descriptions.
+See the test cases and the default settings for more thorough option descriptions.